genesys/bold360-mobile-docs-ios/VoiceSupport.md

 - # Voice Support
     This article will help you manage voice configurations for Speech-To-Text and Text-To-Speech.

+    > Important
+    - You must include the NSSpeechRecognitionUsageDescription key in your app’s Info.plist file.
+If this key is not present, your app will crash when it attempts to request authorization or use the APIs of the Speech framework.
+    - For more details go to [iOS Dev Portal](https://developer.apple.com/documentation/speech/asking_permission_to_use_speech_recognition).

     - # SpeechToText  (collapsable)
     The following section will help you manage Speech-To-Text configurations.<br/>